 He's learning basic commands.
 He's responsive but occasional zoomies may take the best out of him.
 He has no malice but he is strong and plays a little hard.
 Our volunteers are working on impulse control with him.
 He is doing much better already.

 Jacko keeps his kennel clean and doesn't destroy his bedding.
-He appears house broken but as all the dogs at the shelter, we cant guarantee his behavior in a home.
+He appears house broken but like all the dogs at the shelter, we cant guarantee his behavior in a home.

 Jacko is reactive at the sight of other dogs and animals and would do better in a home with a privacy fence.

-We for sure love the silly ears but it is Jacko's positive energy and lack of resentment towards those who hurt him that we find so inspiring.
+We for sure love the big head and silly ears but it is Jacko's positive energy and lack of resentment towards those who hurt him that we find so inspiring.
 This dog is a testimonial of what this breed is all about.
 Friendliness, forgiveness and happiness.